 “Before, we didn’t know what type of content our audience really cared about.
 We were stumbling on that all the time,” said Schultz.

-Using their website as a jumping-off point, Esri began to construct fully personalized customer journeys.
-Without a centralized platform, there had been no way for the company to link together and personalize every touchpoint in their campaigns.
+Using their website as a jumping-off point, Esri began to construct fully personalised customer journeys.
+Without a centralised platform, there had been no way for the company to link together and personalise every touchpoint in their campaigns.
 This meant that customers would receive inconsistent — and possibly impersonal — experiences as they moved through the sales funnel.
 But Target helped Esri close the loop on their campaigns, giving properly segmented customers a common thread throughout their entire experience.
 And with Adobe Analytics, Esri could track and get insights about the full journey, even outside of Adobe Experience Manager.